Egemendokkodo/movie_app_backend_spring_postgresql/README.md

 This project is  a Backend of a fullstack project.

 <p>
-  This project is a <strong>backend</strong> of the popular movie streaming website <em>HDFilmCehennemi</em>.
+  This project is a <strong>backend</strong>for a movie streaming website.
 It was built solely for <strong>educational and personal learning purposes</strong>, with no intention of distributing or linking to copyrighted content.
 </p>

 <p>